Roel Ramírez

-Roel Octavio Ramírez (born May 26, 1995) is a Mexican-American professional baseball pitcher in the Atlanta Braves organization of Major League Baseball (MLB).
+Roel Octavio Ramírez (born May 26, 1995) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
 The Tampa Bay Rays selected him in the eighth round of the 2013 MLB draft.
-He made his MLB debut for the St. Louis Cardinals in 2020.
-He previously played for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals.
+He has played for the Mexico national baseball team.

 Career

 Tampa Bay Rays

 Ramírez attended United South High School in Laredo, Texas.
 The Tampa Bay Rays selected him in the eighth round, with the 248th overall selection, of the 2013 MLB draft.
 He made his professional debut with the GCL Rays, where he recorded a 3-4 record and 5.86 ERA in 12 games.
 In 2014, Ramírez played for the rookie-level Princeton Rays, logging a 6-2 record and 1.86 ERA in 12 appearances.
 The following season, Ramírez played for the Low-A Hudson Valley Renegades, where he pitched to a 4-3 record and 2.97 ERA with 43 strikeouts in 69.2 innings pitched.
 For the 2016 season, Ramírez played for the Single-A Bowling Green Hot Rods, registering a 7-8 record and 4.68 ERA in 25 appearances.
 He split the 2017 season between the High-A Charlotte Stone Crabs and Bowling Green, accumulating a 3-3 record and 5.29 ERA with 60 strikeouts in 64.2 innings of work.
 Ramírez began the 2018 season with Charlotte, later receiving a promotion to the Double-A Montgomery Biscuits, where he logged a 3-1 record and 3.32 ERA in 26 games.